Seneca-244200/BTP-Workshops/samples/hello_world/hello_world.md

 ## Submission

-To submit, upload the files to you matrix account, and run the command:
+To submit, upload the files to your matrix account, and run the command:
 ```bash
 ~profname.proflastname/submit intro2cpp/samples/hello_world
 ```